home-assistant/home-assistant.io/source/getting-started/configuration.markdown

  - Click on Configurator and click on INSTALL.
 When installation is complete, the UI will go to the add-on details page for the configurator.
  - Now start the add-on by clicking on START.
- - Open the user interface by clcking on OPEN WEB UI.
+ - Open the user interface by clicking on OPEN WEB UI.

 Now let's make a small change using the configurator: we are going to change the name and location of your Home Assistant installation.